James Gow (politician)

 James Burman Gow (1862 – 6 August 1942) was a member of the New Zealand Legislative Council.

 Gow was born in 1862 in Forfarshire, Scotland.
 He arrived in New Zealand as a boy and received his education at Otago Boys' High School.
 He married Agnes Alison Murray in 1886.

-He was from Opotiki where he owned a mill.
+He was from Ōpōtiki where he owned a mill.
 In the 1908 general election he was a candidate for the Bay of Plenty electorate, but he was beaten by William MacDonald in the second ballot.
 He was a member of the Legislative Council from 7 May 1918 to 6 May 1925; then 7 May 1925 to 6 May 1932, when his term ended.
 He was appointed by the Reform Government.

-He died on 6 August 1942 at his residence in Opotiki, and was survived by his wife, three sons and three daughters.
+He died on 6 August 1942 at his residence in Ōpōtiki, and was survived by his wife, three sons and three daughters.